jmmcduffie/jquery_monthpicker/README.md

 A (very simple) "monthpicker" plugin for jQuery.

-My primary goal was to provide a more user-friendly way to populate an `input[type="month"]` (new in HTML5) as the required YYYY-MM format is not very intuitive.
-This is very much a work-in-progress.
+My primary goal is to provide a more user-friendly way to populate an `input[type="month"]` (new in HTML5) as the required YYYY-MM format is not very intuitive.

 Usage
 -----